 - A minimum GPA of 3.0 in undergraduate work, with a minimum of 3.4 in the English major or upper-level English courses.

-- GRE scores (must be within past 5 years): a minimum of 500 on the old verbal scale or at least 153 in the new verbal scale and a score of 4.5 on analytic writing.
+- GRE scores (must be within past 5 years): a minimum of 153 on the verbal scale and 4.5 on analytic writing.
 We will not consider the math scores.
 We do not require the English subject test.

 - A writing sample of a 10 to 15 page sustained paper that demonstrates a sophisticated prose style and the ability to construct complex arguments.

 - Three letters of recommendation that attest to the prospective student's intellectual and scholarly potential.
 At least two of these should be from former professors.